The Cheat Code That Always Backfires — Modern Paraphrase | nocap.bible

 Your character isn't a private matter — it's a public impact.
 One righteous person can shift the whole vibe of a community. ✨

-Solomon has some fire advice about what comes out of your mouth and who you trust.
+has some advice about what comes out of your mouth and who you trust.

 Belittling your neighbor is a sign you lack sense — fr, a person with understanding stays quiet.
 Gossip exposes secrets, but someone trustworthy keeps things covered.
 No cap — if you can't keep someone's business to yourself, you're not loyal, you're just loud.
 And here's a big one: where there's no guidance, a whole nation falls.
 But when you have an abundance of counselors, there's safety.